Guitar Build Process

 Do the bindings while the Fox bender is set up

-n-layer with accent colour on the inside
+Three layers, accent colour on the inside

 Make sure grain is straight along the bend dimension